Find out about what we can do to tackle unfair contract terms in financial services contracts and what you should focus on.

 The CRA and the UTCCRs

 The UTCCRs protect consumers against unfair terms in standard contracts between firms and consumers.
-They implement the Unfair Terms in Consumer Contracts Directive (93/13/EEC).
+They implemented the Unfair Terms in Consumer Contracts Directive (93/13/EEC).
 The UTCCRs and their previous version (the Unfair Terms in Consumer Contracts Regulations 1994) apply to contracts entered into from 1 July 1995 to 30 September 2015 inclusive.

 On 1 October 2015, the UTCCRs were revoked and replaced by the CRA.
 The CRA applies to consumer contracts entered into from 1 October 2015 onwards.